Review: PUPPET MASTER: THE LITTLEST REICH (2017) – Fantasia Film Festival 2018

 Genre fans will enjoy picking out some familiar faces, Udo Kier (BLADE, FLESH FOR FRANKENSTEIN) makes a cameo as Toulon, Barbara Crampton, (REPLACE, DEAD NIGHT) and Michael Paré (ONCE UPON A TIME IN DEADWOOD, ASTRO) show up as cops.
 And Matthias Hues even makes an appearance, sadly Dolph Lundgren, his nemesis from I COME IN PEACE doesn’t.
 Veteran composers Richard Band (THE PIT AND THE PENDULUM, RE-ANIMATOR) and Fabio Frizzi (HOUSE OF FORBIDDEN SECRETS, THE BEYOND), provide the score.

-PUPPET MASTER: THE LITTLEST REICH premieres in selected theaters and on VOD August 17th.
+PUPPET MASTER: THE LITTLEST REICH premieres in selected theatres and on VOD August 17th.
 See it with an audience if possible.